phenotips/phenotips/README.md

 * including prominent notice of the use of PhenoTips in any software that uses it
 * retaining all copyright notices in the software

-For more information, please see the [PhenoTips Licensing page](https://phenotips.org/Licensing).
+For more information, please [Contact Us](https://phenotips.com/contact.html).